cpmech/gosl/README.md

 ![](zdocs/open-in-container.gif)

-### 2. Debian/Ubuntu GNU Linux
+### Debian/Ubuntu GNU Linux

-Because we use CGO for linking Gosl with these many libraries, we cannot use the so convenient _go get_ functionality for installing Gosl.
+Because we use CGO for linking Gosl with many libraries, we cannot use the so convenient _go get_ functionality for installing Gosl.
 Moreover, we view Gosl as the most basic set of libraries for high-performance computing and therefore prefer to install Gosl directly alongside Go.
 In other words, Gosl extends Go with powerful tools for scientific simulations.

 Gosl is then linked to `WHEREVER_GO_IS_LOCATED/src/gosl`; e.g. `/usr/local/go/src/gosl`.
 We have experimented with GOPATH and the newer Go Modules approach, but both do not work well with CGO (and hence Gosl).

+**Download and link Gosl**

 Assuming that your go code is located in `$HOME/mygo` and that go has been installed in `$HOME/go`:

-### 2.1.
-Download and link Gosl

 ```
 git clone https://github.com/cpmech/gosl.git $HOME/mygo/gosl
 ln -s $HOME/mygo/gosl $HOME/go/src/gosl
 ```

-### 2.2.
-Install dependencies
+**Install dependencies**

 ```
 sudo apt-get install -y --no-install-recommends \